gbmhunter/blog/content/electronics/circuit-design/analogue-filters/_index.md

 A Sallen-Key filter has a gain which begins to increase again after a certain frequency in the stop band.

-## Filter Design

-## Gain

-Active filters can have gain.
-However, introducing gain introduces other issues, and the usual practise is to make any active filter have unity gain (a gain of one).
-Then what is the advantage of an active filter over a passive you may ask?
-A passive filter always has a gain of less than 1, which results it the output being attenuated to some degree.
-The gain of a passive filter also depends on the load, while an ideal active filter keeps the gain stable.

 ## Design Tools

 **OKAWA Filter Design and Analysis** ([http://sim.okawa-denshi.jp/en/Fkeisan.htm](http://sim.okawa-denshi.jp/en/Fkeisan.htm)) - Recommended Awesome site with web-based calculators and design tools for active and passive filters.
 Very detailed site with many configuration options and the site even outputs graphs of your designed filter response.